 At such a moment, I seem to reflect the schizophrenia of the day, trying to balance the attitudes of destruction and redemption in the same act.

-Excerpted from Copyright 1982 by John Baskin.
+Excerpted from In Praise of Practical Fertilizer.
+Copyright 1982 by John Baskin.
 Reprinted by permission of W.W.
 Norton & Company, Inc.